L4FeeR/L4FeeR.github.io/bio.md

 * Respect every one; Everyone have thier own worth!
 * Never Ever Give Up, not publicly but personally/privately.
 * Never expose urself too much, not good at every time!
-* Fuck Being SLAVERY!
+* Fuck Being SLAVE!
 We are not S1uts!
 -----------------------------------------------------
 [back](aboot.md)